microsoft/BuildTourHack/stories/2/212_Debugging.md

 ![Breakpoint](images/212-breakpoint.png)

-* Set a breakpoint at line 85 in the file ViewModels\MainViewModel.cs in the Microsoft.Knowzy.WPF project.
-Restart the debugging session and it should break into the debugger at line 85.
+* Set a breakpoint at line 79 in the file ViewModels\MainViewModel.cs in the Microsoft.Knowzy.WPF project.
+Restart the debugging session and it should break into the debugger at line 79.

-* Stop debugging and remove the return statement we added in the previous task.
+* Stop debugging and remove the comments we added in the previous task.
 Press F5 to start the app.
 You should get the following exception:

 ![Exception](images/212-exception.png)